YextSolutions/greenhouse-jobs-connector/README.md

 # Requirements

-### To use this template you will need to have the following:
+### To use this template you will need to have the following before you install:

 - A Greenhouse account
 - Your Greenhouse job board token